 The following is a generic label to put near your output aperture:

-And for anyone building their own power supplies or complete lasers, here are some high voltage danger labels that can be edited for your needs:
+And for anyone building their own power supplies or complete lasers, here are some high voltage and high energy danger labels that can be edited for your needs:

 Here are several other Web sites which have a variety of sample laser safety labels, and laser and other related warning signs: